Mazensayed91/BankersAlgorithm/README.md

 # How to use [Method 2]

-Simply download app folder and run app.py
+Simply download app folder and run app.exe